Licenses and Permits

 • Original Birth Certificates for Each Partner

-• Current Government Issued Photo ID (Passport, Drivers Licence, or Canadian Citizenship) for Each Partner
+• Current Government Issued Photo ID (Passport, Driver’s License, or Canadian Citizenship) for Each Partner

 • Original Certificate of Divorce or Decree Absolute (if applicable)